 The failed assignments, homework or lab reports during academic year can be submitted on extraordinary session.
-To pass the course, each assignment shall have, at least, five points out of ten and it is mandatory to pass all assignments, activities and exams.
-If the student fails or does not submit some activities these activities will not be considered for the average of the final grade.
+To pass the course, each assignment shall have, at least, five points out of ten.
+In order to pass the course, it is mandatory to pass all assignments, activities and exams.
+If the student fails or does not submit any of the activities, theses will not be considered for the average of the final grade.

-In the case, when the student do not reached the minimum required to pass any evaluable activity.
-The final grade will be:
+In the case, the student does not reach the minimum grade of 5 out 10 in any evaluable activity.
+The final grade will be 4.